firebase/firebase-ios-sdk/SwiftPackageManager.md

 <img src="docs/resources/SPMObjC.png">

-### Manually managing your `Package.swift` manifest
+### Alternatively, add Firebase to a `Package.swift` manifest

-In situations where you're adding Firebase to a project that uses the `Package.swift` manifest directly, you can add Firebase to your dependencies array of your package with:
+To integrate via a `Package.swift` manifest instead of Xcode, you can add Firebase to your dependencies array of your package with:

 ```
 dependencies: [